 - What types of characters have I written in the past?

-- How will this subgenre push me in my writing abilities?
+- How will this subgenre push me in my creative writing abilities?

 Once you have your answers to these questions, it’s time to sit down and begin your next great adventure in writing.
-Yes, this may have romantic aspects, some comedy that isn’t as dark in some parts, or a character that feels more relatable at times, but it will also have the violence and eccentricity that comes with the subgenre.
+Yes, this may have romantic aspects, some comedy that isn’t as dark in some parts, or a character that feels more relatable at times, but it will also have the violence and eccentricity Southern gothic is best known for.

 Be bold in getting your feet wet, and remember you can always edit later (in fact, you should!).
 Feel free to reach out to your writing friends for feedback or engage with beta readers.
 And as always, don’t forget to enjoy the writing process itself!